 On a whim I grabbed a really cute glass jar with a cork top from the dollar section at Target but when we brought it home, even after washing, we realized it has a really really weird smell.
 It seems like it was the cork and it smelled exactly and strongly like potting soil but more chemically.
 Which I don’t think is an aftertaste you want in your coffee.
 So I started using that as a vase for flowers (without the stinky cork) and gave up.
 Until I saw one of these airtight hinged glass jars at the craft store!
-Perfect!
-So here’s how I made it much cuter.
+Perfect for my DIY coffee storage!
+So here’s how I made my coffee container much cuter.
 Now I actually LIKE to have it sitting on my counter!

-Here’s the jar I used, I recommend one with a squared off bottom and flat sides instead of one that’s round.
+Here’s the jar I used for my coffee container, I recommend one with a squared off bottom and flat sides instead of one that’s round.

-1. The first thing I did was buy a sunburst shape from the Silhouette store.
+1. The first thing I did to start my DIY coffee storage was buy a sunburst shape from the Silhouette store.
 I was going to draw my own but honestly, that would have take three times as long and while my son was happily occupied at that second, you never know how long that will last.
 So I bought it.